-As we know from experience these investment decisions are difficult to make.
+As we know from experience, these investment decisions are difficult to make.
 Marketers understand the value of the marketing cloud but getting it up and running is not easy.
-Do we choose a ‘integrated’, ‘hybrid’ or ‘modular’ marketing cloud?
+Do we choose an ‘integrated’, ‘hybrid’ or a ‘modular’ marketing cloud?
 The answer to this very difficult question is do what is right for your business KPIs.

 Some of the key areas in which a marketing cloud helps are:

-Customer Experience: Enabling a continuous and personalised conversation with customers, most of which is automated.
-A marketing cloud should support and optimise the entire customer journey.
+Customer Experience: Enabling a continuous and personalized conversation with customers, most of which is automated.
+A marketing cloud should support and optimize the entire customer journey.

 Customer Single View: Help you view the entire customer information including identity, contacts, transactions and interactions across channels.
 It must also consolidate this data, real-time at one easily accessible place.